kdgosik/DefensePresentation/DefensePresentation.Rproj.md

  Consider all SNPs at once as possible QTLs (p >> n)

 Screening is predominantly used to quickly reduce the dimensionality.
-We would need a relativley efficient computational procedure and the resulting model should posses sure screening properties under reasonable assumptions
+We would need a relatively efficient computational procedure and the resulting model should posses sure screening properties under reasonable assumptions
 <small>
  - Including order-2 epistatic effects increases to ${{p}\choose{2}}+p=\frac{p^2+p}{2}$
   - p = 500, gives 125,250 possible candidate SNPs and epistatic effects
  - Including order-3 epistatic effects increases to ${{p}\choose{3}}+{{p}\choose{2}}+p=\frac{p^3+5p}{6}$
-  - p = 500 gives 20,833,750 possibie candidate SNPs and epistatic effects
+  - p = 500 gives 20,833,750 possible candidate SNPs and epistatic effects
 </small>